-Section 4.1(a) Exemption Claimed from this Requirement? \boxtimes The PII maintained in this system or by this project is not exempt from 5 U.S.C. § 552a(e)(1), the Privacy Act's requirement that an agency "maintain in its records only such information about an individual as is relevant and necessary to accomplish a purpose of the agency required to be accomplished by statute or by executive order of the President."

-2. □ The PII maintained in this system or by this project is exempt from 5 U.S.C. § 552a(e)(1), because [See the applicable SORN].
+Section 4.1(a) Exemption Claimed from this Requirement?

+☐ The PII maintained in this system or by this project is not exempt from 5 U.S.C. § 552a(e)(1), the Privacy Act's requirement that an agency "maintain in its records only such information about an individual as is relevant and necessary to accomplish a purpose of the agency required to be accomplished by statute or by executive order of the President." - 2. ☐ The PII maintained in this system or by this project is exempt from 5 U.S.C. § 552a(e)(1), because [See the applicable SORN].

-Section 4.1(b) Continuously Assessing Relevance and Necessity \Box The PII in the system is not maintained in a system of records.
+Section 4.1(b) Continuously Assessing Relevance and Necessity

+The PII in the system is not maintained in a system of records.
 Therefore, the Privacy requirements do not apply.
-[Explain here what you do to ensure relevance and necessity despite the fact that the Privacy Act does not apply].
+[Explain here what you do to ensure relevance and necessity despite the fact that the Privacy Act does not apply]. - 2.

-- 2. □ The PII in the system is maintained in a system of records, but the agency exempted these records from the relevance and necessity requirement.
-[Explain here what you do to ensure relevance and necessity to the extent possible despite the fact the records are exempt from this requirement]. - 3. ⊠ The system owner conducted an assessment prior to collecting PII for use in the system or project to determine which PII data elements and types (see Section 4.2 below) were relevant and necessary to meet the system's or project's mission requirements.
-During this analysis Treasury Office of Safety Health and Emergency Preparedness recognized that Treasury Bureaus may wish to allow their employees the option of receiving alerts on their personal devices and phones (at the employee's discretion).
-Some Bureaus are extending these options to their employees, but providing information for the additional data fields is optional (the employees need not provide it).
-This promotes the Fair Information Practice Principles (FIPPs) by allowing the individual to choose what, if any, additional information is relevant and necessary to ensure that they receive the alerts in conducting the "relevance and necessity" analysis that is documented in this PCLIA, the system owner reevaluated the necessity and relevance of all PII data elements and determined that they are still relevant and necessary.
+The PII in the system is maintained in a system of records, but the agency exempted these records from the relevance and necessity requirement.
+[Explain here what you do to ensure relevance and necessity to the extent possible despite the fact the records are exempt from this requirement]. - 3. \(\sigma\) The system owner conducted an assessment prior to collecting PII for use in the system or project to determine which PII data elements and types (see Section 4.2 below) were relevant and necessary to meet the system's or project's mission requirements.
+During this analysis, [the user information needed to authenticate users into the platform were reviewed] in conducting the "relevance and necessity" analysis that is documented in this PCLIA, the system owner reevaluated the necessity and relevance of all PII data elements and determined that they are still relevant and necessary.
 Every time this PCLIA is updated, this ongoing assessment will be revisited.
-If it is determined at any time that certain PII data elements are no longer relevant or necessary, the system owner will update this PCLIA to discuss how the data element was removed from the system and is no longer collected.
+If it is determined at any time that certain PII data elements are no longer relevant or necessary, the system owner will update this PCLIA to discuss how the data element was removed from the system and is no longer collected. - 4. \boxtimes With respect to PII currently maintained (as of the time this PCLIA is being done) in the system or by the project, the PII \boxtimes is \square is not limited to only that which is relevant and necessary to meet the system's or project's mission requirements.
+During the PCLIA

-- 4. U With respect to PII currently maintained (as of the time this PCLIA is being done) in the system or by the project, the PII [choose one] \boxtimes is \square is not limited to only that which is relevant and necessary to meet the system's or project's mission requirements.
-During the PCLIA process, the system always undergoes a review to ensure the continuing relevance and necessity of the PII in the system. - 5. \boxtimes With respect to PII maintained in the system or by the project, there [choose one] \boxtimes is \Box is not a process in place to continuously reevaluate and ensure that the PII remains relevant and necessary.
+- process, the system always undergoes a review to ensure the continuing relevance and necessity of the PII in the system. - 5. ☑ With respect to PII maintained in the system or by the project, there ☒ is ☐ is not a process in place to continuously reevaluate and ensure that the PII remains relevant and necessary.
 During the PCLIA process, the system always undergoes a review to ensure the continuing relevance and necessity of the PII on the system.
 If a determination is made that particular PII is no longer relevant and necessary in between PCLIA updates, this PCLIA will be updated at that time.